A Higher View

 A higher view of redemption

-When we receive Christ through repentance and faith, we are justified, declared righteous by God.
-The epistle of Galatians shows how this God’s grace provides this rescue: “Knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified” (Gal.
+When we receive Christ through repentance and faith, we are justified—forgiven and declared righteous by God.
+The epistle of Galatians shows how God’s grace provides this rescue: “Knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified” (Gal.
 2:16).
 Yet, God’s purpose encompasses more than our individual salvation, as important as that is to us.

 A higher view of sanctification